HashirAKB/Medium-Clone-Blogging-App/journey.md

 - Finished coding signup route.
 Implemented password hashing using web-crypto.
 Returns JWT.
 - Finished signin route.
 - Finished writing a middleware that extracts the user id and passes it over to the main route.

+- Separated user and blog routes.
+- Implemented apis to create, edit, view, and get all the posts.